 - Pour sufficient concrete to make both inlet and outlet structure bases and ensure the tops of the drums are at ground level.
 Don't forget to use reinforcing mesh.
-Make sure concrete gets properly in around the pipe in the inlet pit.

 - Place reinforcing mesh around the drums and in the cut-off walls

 - Pour concrete into the space between the walls of the excavation and the drum.
 Ensure the concrete and rubber rings make an effective seal with the pipe.
-In time the drum rusts away leaving only concrete.
+In time, the drum rusts away leaving only concrete.

 - Repack the soil by hand over the pipe as tightly as possible to inhibit seepage along the edge of the pipe.

 - Install a removable trash rack over the inlet pit.
 A flat mesh over the sump may be insufficient as it can be readily blocked by accumulated trash.